charisseraso/MySQL_Data_Analysis/README.md

     category revenue in the analysis.

 2.  **Monitor monthly revenue patterns**\
-    The substantial changes in monthly revenue suggest that revenue should be tracked over time to identify periods of growth and decline.
+    The changes in monthly revenue suggest that revenue should be tracked over time to identify periods of growth and decline.

 3.  **Investigate high-value customers**\
-    The top-customer analysis can be used to identify customers contributing substantial revenue and to support targeted retention initiatives.
+    The top-customer analysis can be used to identify customers contributing revenue and to support targeted retention rates.

 4.  **Use customer spend tiers for segmentation**\
     The Low, Medium, and High Value segments can be used to organize